pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 dtype: string
 ```

+Right now (pandas 2.2), the existing option only enables the PyArrow-based
-This option will be expanded to also work when PyArrow is not installed.
+future dtype.
+For the remaining 2.x releases, this option will be expanded to
+also work when PyArrow is not installed to enable the object-dtype fallback in
+that case.

 ### Missing value semantics